 Nathan Brad Hall lives and works in Brooklyn, New York with husband and fellow artist/educator Todd Coulter.
 As a lifelong artist who has explored a variety of mediums—his true calling has always been painting.
 With a background in both abstract and figurative studies, his focus today is on figurative oil painting, attempting to capture the light that illuminates us all.

 Nathan has a Bachelor of Arts degree from the University of Colorado in Studio Arts, with further studies at the New York Academy of Art and Syracuse University.
 He recently studied with famed realist painter Alyssa Monks, and his work has been shown in multiple shows in New York City and can be found in numerous private collections.
-He also will be a featured a featured artist in an upcoming issue of The Art of Man journal.
+He currently has select work showing at the Woodman/Shimko Gallery in Provincetown, Mass.